 Cambridge's oldest all-female a cappella group originated at Fitz over 20 years ago, and we've been going strong ever since!
 Typically with nine members, we sing jazz standards and jazzy arrangements of modern pop songs, and perform regularly at May Balls and concerts around Cambridge whilst wearing our iconic re-vamp of black and silver.
 We have been on tour to China (September 2016) and this summer 2018 had a successful sell-out run at the Edinburgh Fringe Festival.
 We've released 2 Christmas videos, and sing at private dinner parties, as well as May Balls!

 An all-male close harmony group founded at the college back in 1994, typically with around eight members.
 We sing a mixture of traditional barbershop music and arrangements of more modern songs, and come complete with straw hats and questionable taste in waistcoats!
 The group is always in demand for performances in college bars, after dinners, May Balls and garden parties at the end of each year and private parties and weddings further afield.
 Entirely led and run by students with a variety of musical and academic backgrounds, we provide a great way to make some firm friends, have a lot of fun and get involved in events all around Cambridge.

 'A forum for all kinds of literary and related events'.
 Since reforming in Michaelmas 2013, the Fitzwilliam Literary Society has been engaged in all sorts of exciting events: from film screenings to play readings, from talks by invited speakers to creative writing workshops and online 'conversations' about literary matters.
 We're starting to think about what to do next!
-We welcome new members - whatever they are studying - and new ideas for what to do next.
+We welcome new members and new ideas - whatever they are studying.

 The music society exists as a platform to organise and put on concerts, as well as providing money and support for people looking to start up ensembles or start music lessons.
 We cover a wide wealth of music from classic to jazz to folk, and are always keen to hear from people interested in performing at College!